Limingxing00/RDE-VOS-CVPR2022/README.md

 # Model zoo
 You can download the pretrained models from [Google]().

+The predictions of our method can be download from [Google](https://drive.google.com/drive/folders/1cQLvJwoNWV__kiWG_hiTcBZa1eXrWoqm?usp=sharing).

 # Dataset
 Following [STCN](https://arxiv.org/pdf/2106.05210), we train the network in the three stages.
 Firstly, we train the network on the static image dataset, which can be downloaded in `download_datasets.py`.
 Then we fine-tune the network with SAM on the BL30K dataset, which can be downloaded in `download_bl30k.py`.
 Note, BL30K is an extensive dataset introduced by [MiVOS](https://arxiv.org/pdf/2103.07941.pdf) and is 700GB in total.
 Finally, we fine-tune the network with SAM on the mixed dataset (DAVIS 2017 and YouTube-VOS 2019).